riverfr0zen/bevy_web_extras/README.md

 # What it is

 Bevy makes it quite easy to target a web release and support is growing steadily.
-However, as a newcomer whose work is going to be pretty web-focused I needed some additional baseline functionality handy for my projects.
+However, as my work is going to be pretty web-focused I needed some additional baseline functionality for my projects.

+Since implementing these took some digging and discussion for me as a newcomer, I figured others may benefit by releasing this repo.

 Please note that I am new to both Rust and Bevy so any feedback (and pull requests!) will be appreciated.